 (use the Enhanced TightVNC Viewer (SSVNC)

-GUI if you want to be forced to use SSL or SSH).
+GUI if you want to be forced to use SSL or SSH.)

 For additional safety, also look into

-the -allow and -localhost
+the -allow

 options and building x11vnc with